-This article gives you a short, unbiased review of the Yamaha P95 digital piano and is based on what actual users say.
+This article gives you the basic specifications, plus a short, unbiased review of the Yamaha P-95 digital piano based on what actual users say.
 You will find out what people think of the piano so that you can decide for yourself if it’s worth the investment.

 To begin with, it is important to understand that if you want an objective review of this (or any other) digital piano, your best bet is to read reviews by third parties, such as actual users.